Opinion: The failed promise of 'never again'

 At least one other Holocaust survivor was reportedly killed in the Russian invasion of Ukraine, a 96-year-old man who had survived four Nazi concentration camps, but died in Russian shelling of Kharkiv.
 This week, satellite images reported around the world revealed what seem to be mass graves near Mariupol, big enough to bury thousands of people.

-Whether in Bosnia, Rwanda, Xingjiang, Bucha, Kharkiv or Mariupol, "Never Again" seems to happen again and again.
+Whether in Bosnia, Rwanda, Xinjiang, Bucha, Kharkiv or Mariupol, "Never Again" seems to happen again and again.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.